tlancon/pypiepi/README.md

 ![Automatically segmented pie mask, cropped.](resources/AutomaticMaskCropped.png)

 8. We now have all we need to simulate pi.
 There are two ways to do this in `pypiepi`.
-First, we'll calculate pie very quickly using a vectorized method.
+First, we'll calculate pi very quickly using a vectorized method.
 This is straightforward:

 ```python